Electrocardiogram (ECG) (cont.)

 The computers imbedded in most ECG machines are able to measure the time it takes for the electrical impulse to travel from the SA node to the ventricles.
 These measurements can help the doctor assess heart rate and some types of heart block.

-Some computer programs may also try to interpret the ECG.
+Computer programs may also try to interpret the ECG.
 And as artificial intelligence and programming improves, they are often correct.
 However, there are enough subtleties in interpretation that the human element is still a very important part of the assessment.
 The ECG machine is not always correct.

 The decision to act upon the results of an ECG depends not only upon the ECG tracing, but also upon the clinical situation.
 A normal ECG does not exclude heart disease and an abnormal ECG may be the "normal" baseline for that patient.